 Relatives want to overturn the will; beneficiaries think the financial accounting is too slow in the making or lacks enough details; they want you to pursue a gift made by the decedent prior to death that the beneficiary thinks shouldn’t have been made.
-They have questions surrounding the creation of beneficiary designations and “pay on death accounts” and their demands appear irreconcilable.
-Sometimes a disinherited spouse or ex-spouse shows up or the deceased’s business partner demands the estate be settled to continue the profitable operation of the ongoing business.
+They have questions surrounding the creation of beneficiary designations and “pay on death accounts,” and their demands appear irreconcilable.
+Sometimes a disinherited spouse or ex-spouse shows up, or a deceased’s business partner demands that the estate be settled to keep the business operating profitably.

 You need guidance and an experienced, steady hand to lead your decisions.
 That’s where Hanlon Niemann & Wright comes in.

 We are experienced Estate attorneys with a strong litigation background.
-We focus early on dispute resolution which allows us to better understand the claims and motives of all sides so that we can assist in avoiding contentious and protracted fights and litigation while remaining on the cutting edge of the law in the field of estate, probate and trust disputes.
+We focus early on dispute resolution, which allows us to better understand the claims and motives of all sides, helping us avoid contentious, protracted fights and litigation while remaining on the cutting edge of the law in estate, probate, and trust disputes.

-When dissatisfied beneficiaries, creditors, etc., make demands and/or file claims against you as an executor, administrator, or trustee, Fredrick P Niemann Esq., and Hanlon Niemann & Wright are ready to stand up for you.
-We represent clients throughout the state of New Jersey advocating on behalf of our fiduciary clients.
+When dissatisfied beneficiaries, creditors, etc., make demands and/or file claims against you as an executor, administrator, or trustee, Fredrick P Niemann, Esq., and Hanlon Niemann & Wright are ready to stand up for you.
+We represent clients throughout New Jersey, advocating on their behalf.

 TESTIMONIAL